-16. Routine storage, deletion and blocking of personal data
+16. Routine storage, erasure and blocking of personal data

-We process and store your personal data only for the period of time necessary to achieve the purpose of storage or if this has been provided for by the legal provisions to which our company is subject.
+We process and store your personal data only for the time necessary to achieve the purpose for which they are stored or if this has been provided for by legislation to which our company is subject.

 If the purpose of storage no longer applies or if a prescribed storage period expires, the personal data will be routinely blocked or deleted in accordance with the statutory provisions.

 Further information on the processing of your personal data can be obtained from our head office and our data protection officer.